MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/aks-hybrid-preview-requirements.md

 ### Firewall URL exceptions

-The following firewall URL exceptions are needed on all servers in the Windows Server cluster.
+The following firewall URL exceptions are needed on all servers in the Windows Server cluster:

 | **URL** | **Port** | **Service** | **Notes** |
 |:--------|:---------|:------------|:----------|